 - BRIDE’S ENTRANCE: As soon as the bride appears at the top of the aisle, the music should switch to the piece you have chosen for the bride’s entrance.
 This is the moment that you, and all of your guest, have been waiting for.
 Your music should be dramatic and sweeping.
 Feel free to consider music besides the traditional wedding march, such as instrumental versions of favorite ballads and contemporary love songs.

 - ** CEREMONY MUSIC: Using music during your ceremony is a personal choice.
 You may have a favorite song played softly as background music throughout the ceremony while others may take a break in the ceremony to have a favorite piece of music in place of a reading.

-- ** UNITY CANDLE LIGHTING: The candle has no religious significance so can be used in ceremonies of every denomination.
+- ** UNITY CANDLE LIGHTING or Sand ceremony: The candle has no religious significance so can be used in ceremonies of every denomination.
 Many couples chose to set the lighting of their unity candle to music.
 You may want to consider having a favorite song or a special hymn to play as background music or having a vocal song that has significance to you as a couple.

 - RECESSIONAL: As soon as you are pronounced husband and wife, your recessional music will begin.
 This is the moment you and your new spouse will walk back up the aisle.
 You should choose music that is joyous and conveys your feelings of excitement and happiness.
 There is an unlimited variety of classical and contemporary music to choose from – everything from a traditional wedding march to a contemporary pop song.
 Use this time to create a feeling of celebration.

-If you are interested in live musicians, check out the best musicians in Philly at: http://www.soundinvestmentband.com/
+If you are interested in DJ or live musicians for your wedding reception, check out the best musicians in Philly at: http://www.soundinvestmentband.com/